If you don't reach your goals, it doesn't mean your relationship is a failure!

 https://firstthings.org/wp-content/uploads/2020/08/candice-picard-vLENm-coX5Y-unsplash-scaled.jpg13662048Reggie Madisonhttps://firstthings.org/wp-content/uploads/2020/01/ftf-logo-300x186.pngReggie Madison2020-08-11 06:16:012020-10-20 12:33:0510 Signs Your Relationship is Less Likely to Fail

 Thousands of Saints fans have been very vocal about the Saints’ loss in the playoffs.
-They say they were robbed of an opportunity to play in the Super Bowl due to a game-changing missed call by a referee.
+They say they lost an opportunity to play in the Super Bowl due to a game-changing call that a referee missed.

-Football fans around the world have seen the response from players who were impacted by such a huge loss: sullen faces, tears and a painful press conference where the magnitude of the loss got drilled down even further.
+Football fans around the world have seen the impact on the players: sullen faces, tears and a painful press conference where the magnitude of the loss got drilled down even further.

 So after Drew Brees’ loss to the Rams in the playoff game, one might expect him to be off somewhere alone, licking his wounds; that is, if you don’t know Drew Brees.

-Facebook user John McGovern, who was actually at the game, posted the following statement, along with a picture.
+Facebook user John McGovern, who was actually at the game, posted the following:

 “This has been on my mind all day… I don’t know who took this picture but I am in the group of people up against the wall to the right of the goal post.
 A couple hours after the game was over and the cameras were all gone, I stood and watched a man who was without a doubt THE most affected by the inexcusably ignored event that changed an entire season put everything aside and take care of what is most important.